Sujan2332/ChainReaction/README.md

 # *⚛️ Chain Reaction Game*
-## *🎮 Strategy Meets Chaos: Outsmart, Overpower, and Dominate the Grid!*
+## *--Strategy Meets Chaos: Outsmart, Overpower, and Dominate the Grid!*

 ## *🌀 About the Game*